-Miconazole is an antifungal medication that fights infections caused by fungus.
+Miconazole is an antifungal medicine that fights infections caused by fungus.

-Miconazole buccal is used to treat candida (yeast) infections inside the mouth.
+Miconazole buccal is a pill placed between your check and gum to treat candida (yeast) infections inside the mouth.

-Miconazole buccal may also be used for purposes other than those listed in this medication guide.
+Miconazole buccal may also be used for purposes not listed in this medication guide.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-You should not use this medication if you are allergic to miconazole or milk proteins.
+You should not use this medicine if you are allergic to miconazole (Monistat, Vusion, and others) or if you are allergic to milk proteins.